Why Does Ebola Keep Spreading In Congo? Here's A Major Clue

 These facilities are also often short on supplies.
 "You can see people using several times the same gloves or the same equipment," including syringes, says Yao.

-Along with modern medicine many facilities also offer traditional cures.
+Along with modern medicine, many facilities also offer traditional cures.
 (Indeed, health officials commonly refer to such facilities as "tradi-moderns.")
 And this too creates opportunities for infection, says Yao.

 That's because the traditional medicines are often diluted in water and put in a cup for the patient to drink.
-Then, he's noticed on his visits, the cup often isn't cleaned before it's passed on to the next patient.
+Then, he has noticed on his visits, the cup often isn't cleaned before it's passed on to the next patient.

-In response to all these findings, Congo's government and WHO are trying to reach out to every one of these health facilities in Katwa and Butembo.
-In conjunction with a range of non-profit aid organizations, they are training the staff on infection control and providing them with necessary protective equipment.
+In response to all these findings, Congo's government and the WHO are trying to reach out to every one of these health facilities in Katwa and Butembo.
+In conjunction with a range of nonprofit aid organizations, they are training the staff on infection control and providing them with necessary protective equipment.

 But it's a daunting task.
 Just finding all the private clinics is difficult because there's no official list, says Yao.
-Officials only know about the ones reported by Ebola patients.
+Officials know about only the ones reported by Ebola patients.

 Dr. Cimanuka Germain of International Medical Corps, which is helping with the effort, says private clinics sometimes resist the help.